Harsh-9818/Amazon-Clone/README.md

 # Amazon-Clone
-This is a clone of spotify website.
+This is a clone of Amazon website.

 # created by
 Harsh Tanwar